-The Canadian Food Inspection Agency (CFIA), is continually evolving to meet the challenges of a complex and changing food safety environment–an environment with shared responsibilities for food safety, consumer protection and a fair and secure marketplace.
-Other government organizations are also modernizing in this area, including Health Canada which shares food labelling responsibility with the CFIA.
+The Canadian Food Inspection Agency (CFIA) is continually evolving to meet the challenges of a complex and changing food safety environment – an environment with shared responsibilities for food safety, consumer protection and a fair and secure marketplace.
+Other government organizations are also modernizing in this area, including Health Canada which shares food labelling responsibility with CFIA.

 The objective of the Food Labelling Modernization initiative is to develop a more modern food labelling system that responds to current and future challenges.
-We want your input so that we can get a balance of views from all stakeholders on key proposals to improve our food labelling system.
-This will help us to do the following:
+The initiative was launched in 2013 when we first sought input from a broad range of stakeholders on key proposals to improve our food labelling system.
+The aim of Food Labelling Modernization is to:

-- protect Canadians, while enhancing opportunities for industry to be competitive, and
+- protect Canadians from potentially misleading information, while enhancing opportunities for industry to be competitive

-- respond more effectively to consumer, industry and government needs in the area of food labelling that is specific to the CFIA's mandate.
+- respond more effectively to consumer, industry and government needs in the area of food labelling that is specific to CFIA's mandate

 - About the Food Labelling Modernization Initiative